Rutabadev/Continte/README.md

 You also need MongoDB and the back end here: <https://gitlab.com/Rutabadev/contintegration-back>

-It needs to be clone on the same folder as this repo as it is lauched via relative path.
+It needs to be cloned on the same folder as this repo as it is lauched via relative path.

 Once you're set just run `npm run dev-install` on the back end repository.